 During his imprisonment in World War II, Dietrich Bonhoeffer found great solace in music.
 In 1944 he wrote to a dear friend, “It has been a year now since I have heard a hymn sung.
 But it is strange how the music that we hear inwardly can almost surpass…what we hear physically.”
 A few months later he wrote to his infant godson, “Music…will help to dissolve your perplexities and purify your character and sensibility, and in times of care and sorrow will keep an underlying [note] of joy alive in you.”
 In other words, as Lynda Fray would put it, music is able to “plant the word of God deep into hearts.”
 There are numerous anthems and hymns that we sang in our children’s choirs 20 years ago that I still know from memory.
 Many Alzheimer’s patients who have forgotten their loved ones’ names can still hear, sing, or play the music that they cherished during their lives.
-What inward music would you like your children to hear in 20, 40, 80 years?
+What inward music would you like your children to hear in 20, 40, or 80 years?

 I first received the gospel through a hymn, and throughout my life, the Lord has consistently ministered to me through music.
 Our goal in the PCPC Children’s and Youth Choirs is to give our singers spiritual food that will nourish them in the present and sustain them for the years to come.
-We want to put a song in their hearts that will keep resonating throughout their lives, so that when they walk through valleys of care and sorrow, like Bonhoeffer, the Apostle Paul, and King David, their inward music would be a spring of the living water that will never run dry. – Katie Little, Ministry Leader of Children’s and Youth Choirs
+We want to put a song in their hearts that will keep resonating throughout their lives, so that when they walk through valleys of care and sorrow, like Bonhoeffer, the Apostle Paul, and King David, their inward music would be a spring of the living water that will never run dry. – Katie Haring, Ministry Leader of Children’s and Youth Choirs

 “Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.
 And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.” – Colossians 3:16-17